smeup/ketchup/packages/ketchup/src/components/kup-form/readme.md

 When a form is submitted or when another form event is performed some backend logic can be executed.
 In this case you can have the need to show some backend messages (for example backend validation messages) inside the form.

 You can show these kind of messages using the extraMessages prop.

+## Actions

+As default, if actions prop is empty, a submit button and a reset button (not yet implemented) will be rendered in the bottom right of the form.
+The reset will empty all fields when clicked.

+If you want to add actions or customize submit and/or reset buttons (or hide them) you have to set actions prop.
+You have to define both actions fields (they are button widget so you can add all the attributes of a BTN shape or J4BTN object) and actions sections.
+There are only four possibile sections with position: TL (top left), TR (top right), BL (bottom left), BR (bottom right).
+As a form field an action field must have a unique key.
+Submit action has "submit" key, reset action has "reset" key.
+Performing a submit will generate a kupFormSubmitted event while performing other actions will generate a kupFormActionSubmitted event.

 ## State